michikono/typescript-tdd-exercises/README.md

 # Installing and running

+You'll need to install [npm](https://docs.npmjs.com/getting-started/installing-node) and change your current working directory to this folder.

-First install all dependencies:
+Install all dependencies:

 ```shell
 $ npm install
 ```

+DO NOT use `sudo` in this step or you will have problems!

 ## Setting up TypeScript watchers (compiles your code)

 For these exercises, we will use [Grunt](http://gruntjs.com/) to manage the build process.

-This final step is the one that turns on the TDD process and is what you use going forward:
+Test that `npm watch` is working correctly:

 ```shell
 $ npm run watch
 ```

-To run tests manually:
+You should see it "waiting..."
+If so, CTRL + C to break out and then run the tests manually:

 ```shell
 $ npm test